arvindr21/blueimp-file-upload-expressjs/README.md

 ## Todo

--> Write Complete Tests
+* Write Complete Tests

--> Fix Thumbnail creation when uploading images with a more 'feasible' appraoch
+* Fix Thumbnail creation when uploading images with a more 'feasible' appraoch
+* Add reizing, croping and other filter effects
+* Amazon S3 Intergartion
+* Azure Integration

 ***
 ## License